All Episodes

 Do you know that, folks?

-I uh uh with the aid of the Washington Post, I have just participated in a smear and character assassination.
+With the aid of the Washington Post, I have just participated in a smear and character assassination because I am reporting what the Washington Post news alert is.

-Michael Brown shot from the front, had marijuana in his system.
+Michael Brown, shot from the front, had marijuana in his system.

 It's the St. Louis County Medical Examiner, but she's a woman, and the Republicans have a war on women, so the Democrats can't come out and say she's incompetent.